Fighting For Justice In The Workplace Since 1955

 New Jersey Whistleblower Discrimination Lawyers

-The New Jersey Conscientious Employee Protection Act is also called “Whistleblower Statute”.
-The statute seeks to prohibit any adverse or retaliatory actions against an employee directed towards him/her because of his or her status as a whistleblower, including harassing or intimidating behavior.
-This statute covers both private and public employment and encourages employees to take the brave step to expose the employer’s illegal activities.
+The New Jersey Conscientious Employee Protection Act is called the “Whistleblower Statute”.
+The statute seeks to prohibit any adverse or retaliatory actions against an employee directed towards him/her because of his/her status as a whistleblower, including harassing or intimidating behavior.
+This statute covers private and public employment and encourages employees to bravely expose the employer’s illegal activities.

 Claims Under the NJ Whistleblower Statute:

-Certain situations, such as those listed below, may constitute a claim under the Whistleblower statute:
+Certain situations, such as those listed below, may constitute a claim under the New Jersey Whistleblower Statute:

 - An employee uncovers illegal activity and feels compelled to report it.